We have information you must know before you buy the Q7.

 We also drove the 3.6 Premium model with 20-inch wheels and without the air suspension.
 In a tough test on pockmarked Chicago roads the Q7 proved to be firm but never harsh.
 It ironed out the small stuff well and significantly limited the harshness of sharp bumps and potholes.
 The base suspension is a good choice if you won't tow with your Q7 or don't need the height adjustments.

 We haven't driven a Q7 off road, but are confident it's up to the task.
-We were very impressed by the off-road capability of the shorter but similar Volkswagen Touareg on some technical trails at Moab, Utah.
+We were very impressed by the off-road capability of the shorter but similar Volkswagen Touareg on technical trails at Moab, Utah.
 And we were very impressed with the handling of the Porsche Cayenne when driven at competition speeds on gravel roads in Texas.
 The Q7 has short overhangs, generous vertical wheel travel and amazing traction technology, and promises to be quite capable.
 Audi says it can ford up to 20 inches of water and can climb a 31-degree slope.
 In short, it will go places most drivers would never consider attempting.
+Its longer wheelbase means the Q7 isn't quite as capable in rugged terrain as the Touareg, but it should be more than sufficient for all but the most serious off-road driving.

 The brakes feature four-wheel discs, ABS, Electronic Brake-force Distribution, and Brake Assist, all of which can help the driver maintain control after slamming on the binders.
 We found the Q7's brakes terrific: They were responsive, with a firm yet communicative pedal.
 There was no hint of brake fade whatsoever on our spirited drives.